tedneward/Azgaarnoth/Classes/index.md

 The artificer is a masters of invention, using ingenuity and magic to unlock extraordinary capabilities in objects.
 They see magic as a complex system waiting to be decoded and then harnessed in their spells and inventions.

 ## [Barbarian](Barbarian)
+A barbarian is defined by their rage: unbridled, unquenchable, and unthinking fury.
+More than a mere emotion, their anger is the ferocity of a cornered predator, the unrelenting assault of a storm, the churning turmoil of the sea.

 ## [Bard](Bard)
 Whether scholar, skald, or scoundrel, a bard weaves magic through words and music to inspire allies, demoralize foes, manipulate minds, create illusions, and even heal wounds.
 The bard is a master of song, speech, and the magic they contain.